 - Sephardic Bikur Holim Congregation (SBH) (Sephardic, Orthodox)

 - Seattle Kollel

 People who live in Seward Park shop at the QFC Grocery Store on Rainier Ave.
 S. and PCC (local natural food co-op) carries kosher products and even the bulk bins are under Va’ad supervision.
-Affordable Kosher (kosher food delivery service) also delivers to your doorstep in Seward Park.
+Seattle Kosher (kosher food delivery service) also delivers to your doorstep in Seward Park.
 People in Seward Park frequent two kosher vegetarian restaurants that are close by, Pabla Indian in Renton and Teapot Vegetarian in Bellevue.
 Need a treat?
 Krispy Kreme is also in nearby SODO.

 Families in Seward Park send their kids to a variety of Jewish schools, including Seattle Hebrew Academy, Seattle Jewish Community School, The Jewish Day School, Torah Day School, Northwest Yeshiva High School and Derech Emunah girls high school.

 Wedgwood/Ravenna/View Ridge (“The North End”)

 The North End is close to the University, easily accessible to 520 to get to Bellevue and Redmond, and is close to Lake Washington.
 While this area is vibrant with shops and restaurants, it also retains a quaint neighborhood feel, large trees, and great parks.
 The North End has a very diverse range of synagogues and minyanim including:

 - Congregation Beth Shalom (Conservative)